-This should output a brief message saying that the build system has been initialized.
-To confirm that it ran, there should be a file called Make.config.machine in the src/enzo subdirectory.
+This message just confirms that the build system has been initialized.
+To further confirm that it ran, there should be a file called Make.config.machine in the src/enzo subdirectory.

 Go to the Source Directory

 The source code for the various Enzo components are laid out in the src/ directory.